LICENSURE

 3. ARCHITECTURAL FIRM (AF):

 To register, such firm must designate in its application one or more supervising professional architects who shall perform or directly supervise the performance of all architectural services by the firm in Louisiana.
 See Board Rule §1705.G.
 Only a Louisiana licensed architect who is a full-time active employee of the firm and whose primary occupation is with that firm may be designated.
-There are no shareholder or control requirements to register as an Architectural Firm.
+There are no shareholder or control requirements to register as an Architectural Firm (AF).

 Click here to access our Licensing Portal.
+We do not have paper renewals, all applications are online via our portal.

 Professional Architectural Corporations: